hauze-v/web-dev/mdn-html/web-forms/HTML5-input-types/NOTES.md

 Another option is to consider using a JavaScript library to provide a date picker

 Most modern frameworks have good components available to provide this functionality, and there are standalone libraries available too.

+## Color Picker control ##
+A color control can be created using the <input> element with its `type` attribute set to the value of `color`

+When supported, clicking a color control will tend to display the operating system's default color picking functionality for you to actually make your choice with.

+The value returned is always a lowercase 6-value hexadecimal color